 Subject: Art Year: 8 Assessment Point: Spring Key concepts: Analysis of Dorothea Lange Thomas and Chuck Close.
-Photographic skills Composition Developing an image in resconcept Collage Colour observation Painting skills three dimens In February w work of conte and use stude sional model of their concep we return to human from an emporary artists and their re ents photography in respon d photography.We study the esponses to Classical images
+Photographic skills Composition Developing an image in resconcept Collage Colour observation Painting skills three dimens In February w work of conte ional model of their concep we return to human from an emporary artists and their re ents photography in respon mn term research to create a ot.
+Independent of the desponses to Classical images are to this.
+This leads onto a composition, colour and pattern.

 Skills Mastered AO1:Critical Research I select elements from several sources to inform my personal practical project.
 I make sustained and purposeful connections that inform the development of my image.
 I make personal, creative and perceptive responses in my practical work.
 I give reasoned opinions, evidenced in the work I studied and my personal experience I explain, with technical language, how I have selected and responded to the images in my own work.
 I research independently from several sources.
 I make informed and intelligent comment with some depth.
 I am able to reflect on a new image with thoughtful reasoning.
 AO2:Explore & Create Ideas.
 I show creativity and imagination with an independent approach.
 I explore alternatives and subtle variation in an idea.
 I take creative risks I work purposefully to my stated goal I organise working environment and time effectively and efficiently.
 I have a high level of awareness of environment and handle materials safely and responsibly.
 Select and exploit the characteristic qualities of the chosen materials for personal intentions.
 Explore the properties of the materials creatively and perceptively.
 AO3:Record Skills.
 I confidently record from the real world, handling colour, line and shape with skill.
 I exploit the qualities of drawing and photography when developing personal responses and exploring creative options.
 I provide a reasoned evaluation of purpose and meaning when developing ideas creatively.
-I AO4: Personal response.
+AO4: Personal response.